davan690/jomuller.github.io/_posts/2016-08-20_neovim_R_mac.md

 layout: post
 title:  "Set-up NeoVim on Mac for R"
 date: 2016-08-20
-categories: R data_science Vim NeoVim IDE
+categories:
+    - R
+    - data_science
+    - Vim
+    - NeoVim
+    - IDE
 ---

-# Objective

 The objective of this post is to describe step-by-step how to set up NeoVim on Mac to use it as a powerfull editor for R code.
 I need also a gui version of NeoVim for fast editing.